PocketRelay/Website/src/pages/guide/server/executable.md

 | **WAN**   | The person is trying to connect to you remotely from another network                                |
 | **LOCAL** | The IP address you can use if the server is running on the same computer that you are using to play |

-If you are planning to use **WAN** you need to make sure that all the server ports are portforwarded.
-For a list of the ports that you need to forward see the [Port Forwarding](/guide/server/port-forward) Guide
+If you are planning to use **WAN** you need to make sure that the server port is portforwarded.
+This port is port 80 unless you've changed it in the configuration and this port is using TCP

 At this point you can head over the [Client Guide](/guide/client) to learn how to join the server